-Given how manual and error-prone this process could become, we decided to automate it (that’s what we do: streamline data engineering!) using a combination of the Salesforce API, Amazon Redshift, Airflow and Slack.
+Given how manual and error-prone this process could become, we decided to automate it (that’s what we do: streamline data engineering) using a combination of the Salesforce API, Amazon Redshift, Airflow, and Slack.
 In this tutorial, we’ll walk you through the steps and considerations we took to generate this report.
-To follow along for yourself, view all the code in GitHub.

 *Note: this is not the most concise or advanced way of showing this process, but was done to illustrate a basic introduction to Airflow.

 By the end of the this series, we’ll have remade the old table into something much nicer:

 First, we need to identify what is the appropriate data to pull in from Salesforce.
 For the purposes described above, we will pull information on tasks, opportunities and leads and then parse them by both users (e.g. Eveline) and lead source (e.g. Web Form).

 For additional reporting, we also pull data on accounts, campaigns, campaign members, contacts, opportunity contact role and opportunity history.